A Beginner's Guide to Git

 $ git commit

-$ git add <file>
+$ git add <file> # Stage changes

-Step 4: Viewing and Editing History
+Step 4: Viewing History and Changes

 $ git log